 Now is the time

 It’s an exciting time to be involved in Indigenous economic development.
 A lot is happening.
 At Co-operatives First, we’re honoured to have the opportunity to support Indigenous groups, organizations and Nations working to see their communities grow and thrive.
-Our goal is to see the co-op model play a beneficial role in this ongoing development.
+Our goal is for co-ops to play a vital role in this process.